Thermal Gradient Interaction Chromatography

 · Easy incorporation of Polymer Char’s on-line Viscometer for composition molar mass interdependence

-· Option of integrating infrared detector IR5 MCT or IR6 for maximum sensitivity in both concentration and composition signals
+· Option of integrating infrared detector IR5 or IR6 for maximum sensitivity in both concentration and composition signals

 The following are the detectors available for TGIC: